We research and handpick every product we recommend. Still, we may earn commissions from purchases made through our links. Learn more.

 However, if you notice a moderate increase in the volume of at least 25%, then it’s certainly worth baking the rolls to see what kind of result you get.

 Set your oven to 375 °F to get the best results.
-Keep in mind that as you’re dealing with what is referred to as enriched dough, too hot a temperature will cause excessive browning.
+Keep in mind that as you’re dealing with what is referred to as enriched dough, a temperature that is too hot will cause excessive browning.
 You can also run into issues at too low a heat, as the rolls will not bake at all.

 One of the most reliable ways to test whether your rolls have baked fine despite not rising is to grab a digital thermometer.
 Amazon has the BRAPILOT Food, Candy, and Meat Digital Thermometer that uses a probe for optimal checking of your cinnamon rolls.